top of page

 No background RBT-Medea-FINAL.png

-An ice-cold, high-octane adaptation of Euripides’ play written in Battle Rap verse, this brand new hip hop version of Medea sheds contemporary light on the classic tragedy.
-This story reignites the sacred rage of our ancestors and explores the destruction that comes when a society suppresses and silences women.
+A high-octane musical adaptation of Euripides’ play written in Battle Rap verse, this brand new hip hop version of Medea sheds contemporary light on the classic tragedy.

 Medea Title White_2x.png